stormpath/express-stormpath/docs/templates.rst

 .. note::

-  Our library includes Jade and our default templates are written in Jade.
-If you are using custom templates that are not written in Jade, you must enable a view renderer in your Express application.
+  Our library includes Pug and our default templates are written in Pug.
+If you are using custom templates that are not written in Pug, you must enable a view renderer in your Express application.
 Please see `Using template engines with Express`_.